 This service is offered by RB&HH Specialist Care to athletes referred for this level of testing.

 The diagnosis for many cardiac conditions is based on a combination of markers from different diagnostic areas such as:

 - cardiac imaging

 - genetic testing, where appropriate.

-Our experts carefully interpret the results from the tests to assess the risk for patients of having, or developing, a cardiac condition.
+These tests are carefully interpreted to assess the risk for patients of having, or developing, a cardiac condition.

 The cost of the Pheidippides intensive heart screening service is £4,500.
 Additional treatment and equipment costs may vary.
 Group rates are available upon request.